yatharth-2906/Sudoku-Game-Website/README.md

 # Introduction
 In this report, we present the detailed development and implementation of Simple Sudoku Game.
-The Sudoku game consists of Graphical User Interface, solver and puzzle generator; implemented using HTML, CSS, JAVA_SCRIPT and CPP.
-The solver and generator is implemented using Application Program Interface.
-The solver finds the solution to the puzzles generated.This project gives an insight in to the different aspects of CPP Programming and Web Development.
+The Sudoku game consists of Graphical User Interface, puzzle generator is implemented by using HTML, CSS, JAVA-SCRIPT and CPP.
+The generator is implemented using Application Program Interface.
+The solver finds the solution to the puzzles generated using Backtracking(Recursive Algorithm).This project gives an insight in to the different aspects of CPP Programming and Web Development.

 # Algorithm